rilianx/Research/papers/convexity_detection.md

 Finding the Newton step is equivalent to solve a quadratic problem (QP).
 The QP (2.10) can be interpreted as a local model of the original NLP at xk, consisting of a quadratic approximation of the objective function (including curvature information along the manifold).

+Strategies have to be added to guarantee global convergence, i.e. convergence to a solution (or at least a critical point) of the NLP.
+The various SQP algorithms dier for example in the techniques used to achieve this goal